-If required, the Directors are entitled to take independent legal advice and if the Board is informed in advance, the cost of the advice will be reimbursed by the Company.
+If required, the Directors are entitled to take independent legal advice and if the Board is informed in advance, the cost of the advice will be reimbursed by the Group.

 In addition to their general Board responsibilities, Non-Executive Directors are encouraged to be involved in specific workshops or meetings, in line with their individual areas of expertise.
 The Board shall review annually the appropriateness and opportunity for continuing professional development, whether formal or informal.
-All the Directors have had recent AIM Rules and Directors Responsibilities training as part of the IPO process and are encouraged to undertake any ongoing training they feel they require to assist with the commission of their role on the Board.
+All the Directors have had recent AIM Rules and Directors Responsibilities training and are encouraged to undertake any ongoing training they feel they require to assist with the commission of their role on the Board.
 Relevant regulatory and compliance updates are provided at Board and Committee meetings by ONE Advisory Limited.